 The United States Attorney's Office for the District of Rhode Island is seeking an innovative and proactive team member who will be responsible for the Office's commitment to engage with the community and law enforcement in the areas of crime prevention and ex-offender reentry into the community.

-To learn more or to apply for the position of Community Resource and Smart on Crime Coordinator please click the link below.
+To learn more or to apply for the position of Community Resource and Project Safe Neighborhoods Coordinator please click the link below.
 All employment applications for the position of Community Resource and Smart on Crime Coordinator must be submitted online through USAJobs.